duganchen/dosbox/ENHANCEMENTS.md

 	fluid.driver=alsa # set as appropriate
 	fluid.soundfont=/path/to/soundfont.sf2

 On OS X and Linux, DosBox will perform shell-expansion on the fluid.soundfont paths.
-That means that it'ss allowed to have dollar signs
+That means that it's allowed to have dollar signs
 (environment variables) and tildes (home directories).

+If you've built FluidSynth into DosBox and you want to stop FluidSynth from loading, set the following:

+	mididevice=none

 ### OpenGL 3 Support